susam/invaders/README.md

 ----

 This project uses bitmap arrays to render text by drawing squares on canvas.
-The bitmap of only those characters that are needed in this game are included in the source code.
-This includes the bitmap of ten digits, a few punctuation characters, and a very limited set of uppercase and lowercase letters.
+The bitmaps of only those characters that are needed in this game are included in the source code.
+This includes the bitmap of ten digits, a few punctuation characters, and a very limited subset of uppercase and lowercase letters.

 The glyphs for these characters are taken from a raster font named [Modern DOS 8x16][MDOS] version 20190101.02.
-This font was developed by Jayvee Enaguas and it is available under the terms of [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication][CC0].
+This font was developed by Jayvee Enaguas and it is available under the terms of [CC0 1.0 Universal Public Domain Dedication][CC0].
 This font is based on the [IBM VGA 8x16][VGA] and [Verite 8x16][VERITE] OEM fonts.

 If you are doing something similar and want the bitmap arrays for a larger set of characters, see another project of mine named [PC